If you’re involved in a car accident, NEVER leave the scene before police arrive

 Personal injury protection coverage

-Florida also requires all drivers to carry personal injury protection (PIP) coverage as part of their auto insurance policy.
+The state also requires all drivers to carry personal injury protection (PIP) coverage as part of their Florida auto insurance policy.
 PIP can cover the costs of up to 80% of your medical expenses if you get into an accident.
 If you rely on this coverage for some of your compensation, it’s crucial to see a doctor for a medical evaluation within 14 days of the accident.
 Failing to do this in a timely manner could result in your claim being denied.

 Health insurance